DamasoMagno/Estoquer-api/README.md

 - [ ] Users should be able to create an account.
 - [ ] Users should be able to log in.
-- [ ] Users should be able to register an order.
+- [ ] Users should be able to create an order.
 - [ ] Users can view all orders.
-- [ ] Users can view items by filter:
-  - [ ] Title
-  - [ ] Type
 - [ ] Users should be able to edit an order.
 - [ ] Users should be able to remove an order.
+- [ ] Users can view order by:
+  - [ ] Origin
+  - [ ] Type
 - [ ] Users should register the following fields for each order:
-  - [ ] Title
-  - [ ] Origin: Supplier | Customer
-  - [ ] Type: Input | Output
-  - [ ] Status: Pending | Completed
-  - [ ] Payment deadline
-- [ ] Users should be able to register order items with the following fields:
   - [ ] Name
   - [ ] Price
   - [ ] Quantity
+  - [ ] Origin [ Supplier, Customer ]
+  - [ ] Type [ Input, Output ]
+  - [ ] Finished
+  - [ ] Payment Deadline
+- [ ] Users can view all stock.
+- [ ] Users can view stock by:
+  - [ ] Product quantity
+  - [ ] Product name
+  - [ ] Product status
+- [ ] User should be able register order type input in Stock

 ## Business Rules

+- [ ] User should be able to see orders deadline finished after of it pendent
+- [ ] User should be able to inform email with @
+- [ ] User should be able to use password 6 or more digits
-- [ ] Users cannot proceed with authentication if there are missing or incorrect fields.
+- [ ] User should not be able to proceed with authentication if there are missing or incorrect fields.
-- [ ] Users should not register an email already existing in the system.
+- [ ] User should not be able to register an email already existing in the system.
-- [ ] Users must enter valid email and password:
-  - [ ] Email must contain "@".
-  - [ ] Password must be 6 characters or more.
-- [ ] Users cannot make updates to an order if it has been completed.
+- [ ] User should not be able to updates an order if it's finished.
-- [ ] The user cannot place an order with a deadline before the current day
+- [ ] User should not be able to place an order with a deadline before the current day
+- [ ] User should not be able to create order output with product of out of stock
-- [ ] If the order origin is Customer, the user must fill in the type as Output.
+- [ ] User should not be able to create order of type output if origin is "Supplier"
-- [ ] If the payment deadline has passed, the user should see those orders last.

 ## Technologies